Cray-HPE/docs-csm/glossary.md

 The `cray` command line interface (CLI) is a framework created to integrate all of the system management REST APIs into easily usable commands.

-## Cray Operating System (COS)

-HPE Cray Supercomputing Operating System Software (or COS) is a Cray product that may be installed on CSM systems.
-COS is comprised of [COS Base](#cray-operating-system-base-cos-base), HPE SUSE Linux Enterprise Operating System (SLE), and [User Services Software](#user-services-software-uss) components.

-## Cray Operating System Base (COS Base)

-COS Base software consists of the COS modified kernel and dependent packages.

 ## Cray Programming Environment (CPE)